vacp2p/rfc/specs/waku/v2/waku-v2.md

 **Spam protection**: This property indicates that no adversary can flood the system with spam messages (i.e., publishing a large number of messages in a short amount of time).
 Spam protection is partly provided in `WakuRelay` through [scoring mechanism](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#spam-protection-measures) of GossipSub v1.1.
 At a high level, peers utilize a scoring function to locally score the behavior of their connections and remove peers with a low score.

-**Data confidentiality, Integrity, Authenticity**:  These features are enabled through payload encryption and encrypted signatures in the `WakuMessage` version 1 (see [WakuMessage specs](https://github.com/vacp2p/specs/blob/master/specs/waku/v2/waku-message.md#version-1-not-yet-implemented-in-waku-v2) for further details).
+**Data confidentiality, Integrity, Authenticity**:  Confidentiality can be addressed through data encryption whereas integrity and authenticity are achievable through digital signatures.
+These features are enabled in `WakuMessage` v1 through payload encryption as well as encrypted signatures (see [WakuMessage specs](https://github.com/vacp2p/specs/blob/master/specs/waku/v2/waku-message.md#version-1-not-yet-implemented-in-waku-v2) for further details).

 ## Security Considerations